zerok/zerokspot.com/content/weblog/2019/what-is-taskpaper.md

 - productivity
 ---

-Listening to various productivity apps and throughout the OmniFocus UI a certain name popped up that I didn't know anything about:
+Listening to various productivity podcasts and throughout the OmniFocus UI a certain name popped up that I didn't know anything about:
 TaskPaper.
 [TaskPaper][t] is a small macOS app that allows you to work GTD-style in a plain-text format.
 That format is defined [here][h] but